Skip to main content

 To apply multiple transformations in a cascade:

 1. Use the Destination Field to specify a column name that will receive the output from the first transformation.
-The next transformation will then receive the value in its Column Selection and apply the second transformation.
+The next transformation will receive the value in its Column Selection and apply the second transformation.

 2. Add as many transformations as you need.